migtools/lib-ui/README.md

 ## Usage

-**_TODO: figure out details of publishing to npm or adding a prepare script so we can import directly from GitHub_**
+**_Note: this isn't actually published yet, we need to move it to the konveyor GitHub org and configure automation.
+TODO: figure out details of publishing to npm or adding a prepare script so we can import directly from GitHub._**

 ### Install from npm